Entanglement Renyi entropies in holographic theories: Mutual R enyi information between two intervals

-The computation of $C_m$ for such operators is more involved, because of the more complicated transformation law of the $\CC$-descendants ($L_{-1}\mathcal{O}_i$ and $L_{-1}L_{-1}\mathcal{O}_i$, in the above example) in going from the $n$-sheeted plane to the standard plane.
-It is possible that such operators contribute to $J^{(n)}(x)$.
+However, there are only two descendants of this form, namely $L'_{-2}\cdot(\OO\otimes\OO)=\mathcal{A}'_1$ and $L_{-1}^{\prime2}\cdot(\OO\otimes\OO) = 2\mathcal{A}'_2+\mathcal{A}'_3$.
+Therefore one linear combination of $\mathcal{A}'_{1,2,3}$ must be primary.
+(This primary does not contribute to $J^{(2)}(x)$, as we know since the latter vanishes at least to order $x^5$.
+However, its generalizations for $n>2$ might contribute to $J^{(n)}(x)$.)} The computation of $C_m$ for such operators is more involved, because of the more complicated transformation law for the $\CC$-descendants in going from the $n$-sheeted plane to the standard plane, which can bring in additional powers of $c$.
+We have not attempted this calculation, and it is possible that such operators contribute to $J^{(n)}(x)$.
 If so, the conjecture is then that $J^{(\alpha)}(x)$ is independent of the particular theory $\CC$, and vanishes at $\alpha=1$.
-It should be straightforward to compute $C_m$ and test these conjectures in specific examples, such as \eqref{nonprimaries}.
-We leave this to future work.
+It should be straightforward in principle to compute $C_m$ and test these conjectures in specific examples.

 In this subsection, we have provided non-trivial evidence, based on the expansion \eqref{MRIOPE2}, that $I_1^{(\alpha)}(x)$ is theory-independent and, for $0\le x\le1/2$, vanishes at $\alpha=1$.
 In view of the pattern we have found, it would clearly be desirable to have some general understanding of the structure of the OPE coefficients at large $c$ that leads to these properties.
 We leave the exploration of this structure to future work.